Filek-Zelebi: Motifs

+Scholar Jan-Öjvind Swahn, in his monograph about Cupid and Psyche, remarked that the heroine's pregnancy was an "essential" trait of subtype AaTh 425L.
+On the other hand, scholars Anna Angelopoulou and Aigle Broskou, editors of the Greek Folktale Catalogue, indicated that the "characteristic motif" of subtype 425L is that the heroine, against her husband's prohibition, illuminates his face and discovers a lock on his body that leads to a whole other world.
+In this regard, according to Richard McGillivray Dawkins, in Turkish and Greek variants, the husband's padlock leads the heroine to a place where clothes are being washed and linen is being woven in connection with her marriage to the supernatural husband.

+The mysterious servant

 According to Richard MacGillivray Dawkins, in Greek variants, the mysterious servant may be a "blackamoor" or pasha, summoned by uttering an interjection ("Alas" or "Woe is me").
 The mysterious servant may also subject the heroine and her sisters to a dish of rotten human flesh they must eat.

+According to Luisa Rubini, the motif of the character uttering an interjection and accidentally summoning a mysterious servant with the same name is "typical" of Mediterranean tales (from Italy, the Balkans and Turkey).

 The husband's name

-In a study about the myth of Cupid and Psyche, Danish folklorist Inger Margrethe Boberg argues that the name "Zelebi" comes from Turkish tchélébi, which is a Persian loanword meaning 'gentleman'.
+In a study about the myth of Cupid and Psyche, Danish folklorist Inger Margrethe Boberg argues that the word "Zelebi" (Τζελεμπί) is Turkish çelebi, a honorific.
 In the same vein, Richard M. Dawkins suggested that the name Filek could be derived from the "Turco-Arabic" felek; thus, the husband's name may mean "Lord Sky".